Examples Of Why Self-Awareness Is Important

 But a person that is fully self-aware will recognize the bad scenario.
 If you are self-aware of why you are binge-watching, then it's much easier to make the right decision.
 And that is to first take care of your real-life responsibilities before pressing play on that first episode!

 And once you know that you've accomplished all your goals, you will enjoy the binge-watching so much more.
 Because now it's only pure entertainment, instead of a form of procrastination.
+The truth is, we need to balance short-term and long-term happiness and goals like this.
+Finding that balance is difficult, but self-awareness is one of the key aspects to becoming better at this.
+That's how self-awareness can help you learn to be happier in your life.

 Self-awareness example 3: feeling angry towards someone